The Regrettes: 2015–2017: Feel Your Feelings Fool!

 In 2015, the band's independent release led to a record deal with Warner Bros.
 Records.
 Their first album was produced by Mike Elizondo and their first single, "A Living Human Girl", was released in June 2016.

 Other singles followed including "Hey Now", "Hot", and "Seashore."
 On January 13, 2017, the band released its debut studio album, Feel Your Feelings Fool!.
 In May 2017, the band announced a summer headlining tour which includes stops at Summerfest and Riot Fest.
 On February 9, 2018, the band released the single "Come Through," from their EP Attention Seeker, released on February 23, 2018.
 It was accompanied by a music video.
 On May 9, 2018, the band announced Morando's departure.
 On May 22, 2018, the tour bus containing all their belongings was stolen from outside the Sunflower Lounge, Birmingham, UK where they later played a sold-out gig.

 On May 31, 2018, the band contributed the sixth Hamildrop, a cover of the song "Helpless".
 Lin-Manuel Miranda credited producer Mike Elizondo as having suggested the idea.
 On September 3, 2018, the band announced Sage Chavis' departure, being replaced by Violet Mayugba.

 2018–2023: How Do You Love?, Further Joy, and disbandment

 On November 28, 2018, the band announced the departure of Mayugba and recruitment of Brooke Dickson as their new bass player.
 From February 6 to March 17, 2019, The Regrettes were the opening act of Twenty One Pilots' European leg of The Bandito Tour.
 On June 18, 2019, the band announced their second studio album, How Do You Love?.
 The album was released on August 9, 2019.
+The song "I Dare You" was the 77th-best-performing single of 2019 on the Tokio Hot 100.

 The Regrettes released their third studio album, Further Joy, on April 8, 2022.

 On November 14, 2023, the band announced that they were splitting up to "work on other projects."
 In tandem, they announced a farewell show at the Fonda Theater on December 21, 2023.